 Pass the Equal Rights Amendment: A vote on the Equal Rights Amendment is long overdue.
 The people of Virginia deserve to have their voice heard: we need to vote on, and pass, the ERA.

-Right to Choose: The only person who should be able to make choices for a woman about her health and life is the woman herself.
+Protect the Right to Choose: The only person who should be able to make choices for a woman about her health and life is the woman herself.
 The distracting tactics of the anti-choice movement cannot be allowed to work – at heart, this is a simple question: should women be able to make their own choices?
 When faced with this question, the General Assembly must always answer ‘yes’, and support a woman’s right to choose wherever it is threatened.